romsar/gonertia/README.md

 Inertia allows you to create fully client-side rendered, single-page apps, without the complexity that comes with modern SPAs.
 It does this by leveraging existing server-side patterns that you already love.

-This package based on [petaki/inertia-go](https://github.com/petaki/inertia-go), but with tests and some features that the official Inertia.js adapter for Laravel [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) has.
+This package based on official Laravel adapter for Inertia.js: [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel).

 ## Roadmap
 - [ ] Tests